On the Regulary of Reaction Systems: Regularity of second order endotactic mass-action systems

+Given a reaction network $\cR$ and $u\in\mathbb{R}^d$, let $\cR_u$ be the (possibly empty) set of reactions whose reaction vectors are \emph{not} orthogonal to $u$ and $\cC_{u,+}$ be the (possibly empty) set of reactants in $\cR_u$.

-\begin{definition} Given a reaction network $\cR$, let $u\in\mathbb{R}^d$.
-Any reaction $y\ce{->[]} y'\in\cR$ with a $u$-maximal source in $\cC_{u,+}$ satisfying $y<_uy'$ is called a \emph{$u$-endotacticity violating reaction} of $\cR$, or simply called \emph{endotacticity violating reaction} of $\cR$.
-We say $\cR$ is \emph{$u$-endotactic} if it has no $u$-endotacticity violating reaction.
-A $u$-endotactic reaction network $\cR$ is \emph{strongly $u$-endotactic} if there exists a reaction $y\to y'\in\cR$ such that $y>_uy'$ and $y$ is $u$-maximal in $\cC_+$.
-Furthermore,
+\begin{definition} {Given a reaction network $\cR$, let $u\in\mathbb{R}^d$.
+Any reaction $y\ce{->[]} y'\in\cR$ with a $u$-maximal reactant in $\cC_{u,+}$ satisfying $y<_uy'$ is called a \emph{$u$-endotacticity-violating reaction} of $\cR$, or simply called an \emph{endotacticity-violating reaction} of $\cR$.
+We say $\cR$ is \emph{$u$-endotactic} if it has no $u$-endotacticity-violating reaction.
+A $u$-endotactic reaction network $\cR$ is \emph{strongly $u$-endotactic} if there exists a reaction $y\to y'\in\cR$ such that $y>_uy'$ and $y$ is $u$-maximal in $\cC_+$.} \end{definition} \begin{definition} {$\cR$ is \emph{lower-endotactic} (\emph{strongly lower-endotactic}, respectively) if $\cR$ is $u$-endotactic (strongly $u$-endotactic, respectively) for every $u\in\mathbb{R}^d_+$.} \end{definition} \begin{definition} {$\cR$ is \emph{endotactic} (\emph{strongly endotactic}, respectively) if $\cR$ is $u$-endotactic (strongly $u$-endotactic, respectively) for every $u\in\mathbb{R}^d$.
+In other words, \emph{$\cR$ is endotactic if and only if $\cR$ has no endotacticity-violating reaction}.} \end{definition} {By definition, it is apparent that endotacticity of a reaction network is a property of the \emph{unweighted} reaction graph.}